Abu Dhabi National Oil Company forms joint venture with China National Petroleum Corporation

 "It really shows that Abu Dhabi is clearly pivoting towards Asia," Valerie Marcel, associate fellow of energy at the Royal Institute of International Affairs in London, said.

-"It doesn't mean that the old partners won't get anything, but it does point once more to the fact that their gaze is turned eastwards."For all the latest energy and oil news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+"It doesn't mean that the old partners won't get anything, but it does point once more to the fact that their gaze is turned eastwards."oil news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.